Tips and Tricks

 The Keyword Planner is a useful tool to lay the groundwork for a successful PPC campaign.

-No matter your budget or company size, this tool can help you customize your keywords for more efficiency.
+No matter your budget or company size, this tool can help you customise your keywords for more efficiency.

 Keep these strategies for how to use the tool in mind to help your online marketing campaign succeed.